zabe40/musicbrainz-userscripts/README.md

 ## Development

-These userscripts are build with kellnerd's [userscript bundler](https://github.com/kellnerd/userscript-bundler).
+These userscripts are built with kellnerd's [userscript bundler](https://github.com/kellnerd/userscript-bundler).
 To build them yourself you'll want to run `npm install` to install all the necessary packages and then `npm run build` to build the userscripts.